enocom/random/README.md

 # random

 Random is a web application which collects random Wikipedia pages and displays links to those pages as swatches.
+It is deployed at [random.ecom.com](http://random.ecom.com) and is running within a Kubernetes cluster on Google Cloud Platform.

 ## Development

-To run the application localy, use:
+To run the application locally, use:

 ```
 make run